Cherreads

 Kutcher rested his hand on the hilt of his sword.

-"All humans possess a dormant source of power called Hei."
+"All humans possess a dormant source of energy called Hei."

 "Hei?"
 Tuziku repeated.

 "When awakened, Hei can be infused into weapons.
-Those with great mastery—or large reserves—can even develop what's known as a Simple Technique."
+Those with sufficient mastery—or exceptionally large reserves—can even develop what's known as a Simple Technique."

 "In my case, I infuse Hei into my blade.
 The method is similar to what you're attempting."